 You can get that much by eating one of the following each day:

-If you have any health conditions, then you need to increase the amount of fish oil that you consume, even twice or three times that amount.
+If we have any health conditions, we are told, we need to increase the amount of fish oil that we consume, even twice or three times that amount.

-But some people might be put of enjoying the benefits of fish oil because they've heard about the presence of heavy metals in fish.
+Are you not fully enjoying the benefits of fish oil because you've heard about the presence of heavy metals in fish?

 Mercury can accumulate in the human body, and too much can cause neurological problems, especially in fetuses and young children.